RyanRen2023/cloud-s2-cst8921/lab10/lab10-report.md

 This lab provided hands-on experience building a modern AI system using cloud-native tools.
 The Retrieval Augmented Generation approach allows for grounded, document-aware responses from LLMs.
 With Azure’s integrated tools and LangChain’s modular design, we successfully implemented an end-to-end solution that mimics enterprise-grade intelligent document Q&A systems.

 ---

-## Important Notes

-For grading, submit this report in the Assignments tab in Brightspace.